Donna Attar, Abstract Acrylic Painter

 Amy Lundstrom : Photography and Textile Design

-Amy’s first love is portrait and wedding photography and she continues to photograph events in California and New England. https://amylundstromphotography.com.
+My first love is portrait and wedding photography, and after 20 years in business I’m still amazed that I’ve been lucky enough to work at what I enjoy.
+I continue to photograph events in California and New England. https://amylundstromphotography.com.

-Since moving to Shelter Cove in 2018 I’ve been inspired to share the exceptional beauty of this place.
-Amy’s vibrant designs and patterns blend photography, line drawing and paint in a digital format to celebrate nature.
+Since moving to Shelter Cove I’ve been inspired to share the exceptional beauty of this special spot on the coast through photography and design.
 My designs are inspired by the details of things found in nature combined with fashions.
 Enjoy some of Amy’s textile designs and fashions for sale on : http://amylundstrom.com